boomcamp/cypress/README.md

 1. What is Cypress = TODO

-2. Why automation testing is important is software development = TODO
+2. Why is test automation important in software development = TODO

 3. Cypress vs Selenium = TODO